 What Is Adrenal Fatigue?

-Adrenal fatigue is a syndrome which occurs when the adrenal glands function below their normal or proper level.
-There are serious diseases associated with adrenal disorders such as Addison’s and Cushing’s Diseases that can be life threatening if not treated.
+Adrenal fatigue is a syndrome that occurs when the adrenal glands function below their normal or proper level.
+There are serious diseases associated with adrenal disorders such as Addison’s and Cushing’s Diseases that can be life-threatening if not treated.
 While adrenal fatigue is not as severe, its symptoms can wreak havoc on your health and your life.
 There are two adrenal glands and they sit on top of each kidney.
 They are only about the size of a sugar cube, but can dramatically affect how you feel.

 The term “adrenal fatigue” refers to a condition where there’s a decline in energy-providing hormones, such as cortisol.
 This can be misleading because it focuses attention on the symptom rather than the underlying cause.
-It’s not just associated with intense or prolonged stress, but can also arise from acute or chronic infections, especially those that have to do with the respiratory tract such as the flu, bronchitis, or pneumonia.
+It’s not just associated with intense or prolonged stress but can also arise from acute or chronic infections, especially those that have to do with the respiratory tract such as the flu, bronchitis, or pneumonia.

 What Causes Adrenal Fatigue?

 In a word, stress.
 When you experience stress, whether it be acute or chronic, the adrenal glands kick into high gear, pumping out cortisol and adrenaline so that you can survive.
-This stems back to the ancestral days when our forefathers were exposed to more life and death situations.
+This stems back to the ancestral days when our forefathers were exposed to more life-and-death situations.
 The adrenal glands helped them to survive.
 When cortisol and adrenaline are secreted in higher amounts as a stress response, it causes your body to go into survival mode.
 Blood, oxygen, nutrients, and hormones are directed where they need to go in order to survive, such as the lungs, muscles, and heart.

 - Physical stress on the body such as poor nutrition, addiction, injury, surgery, and long-term exhaustion